-PPR 6561 INTRODUCTORY PHARMACY PRACTICE EXPERIENCE III
+PPR 6561 INTRODUCTORY PHARMACY PRACTICE EXPERIENCE III 0-0-9-3

-This sequence of courses gives student pharmacists, in their first and second years of the curriculum, experiences in independent community pharmacy, chain community pharmacy, and institutional pharmacy allowing them to achieve educational outcomes in the areas of patient care and pharmacy practice.
-The students will spend 8 contact hours, one day a week, at the assigned location for 10 consecutive weeks.
-This sequence will occur during the 3rd, 4th, and 5th quarters.
+This sequence of courses gives student pharmacists, in their second year of the curriculum, experiences in independent community pharmacy, chain community pharmacy, and institutional pharmacy allowing them to achieve educational outcomes in the areas of patient care and pharmacy practice.
+The students will spend 90 contact hours during a 2 week block following the 5th, 6th, and 8th quarters during the second year of the curriculum.
 The location will change each quarter, allowing the student exposure to three diverse pharmacy practice environments.
 Student pharmacists will learn the basic distributive, dispensing, and administrative processes in the assigned practice setting gaining initial experience interacting with patients, preceptors, technicians and other pharmacy personnel.
-Students will document their experiences, activities and outcomes achievement.